djalbat/yapp/README.md

 );
 ```
-If using jSX, you need to install Babel's [`plugin-transform-react-jsx`](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx) plugin and add a reference to it to your `babel.config.json` file:
+If using jSX, you need to install Babel's [`@babel/plugin-transform-react-jsx`](https://babeljs.io/docs/en/babel-plugin-transform-react-jsx) plugin and then add a reference to it to your `babel.config.json` file:

 ```
 {